Use baking mix to create the easiest Bisquick Peach Cobbler with fresh peaches! You just need a few ingredients to make this tasty summer dessert.

 The cobbler should be lightly golden brown on top.

-That’s all there is to the BEST Bisquick Peach Cobbler!
 Let it cool slightly before serving warm with ice cream.

 Make it ahead

 You can make the cobbler up to 24 hours in advance of serving.
 Let it cool, then tightly cover it with plastic wrap and refrigerate.
+Re-warm the cobbler in the oven for 10 minutes at 350°F before serving.

 The cobbler will last 4–5 days in the refrigerator, stored in a tightly covered container.

-Can I make Bisquick peach cobbler with canned peaches?
+Can I Use canned peaches?

 Yes!
 You can easily make this cobbler with canned peaches.